 1. Learn how to plan your degree

-“To plan a Bachelor of Arts degree efficiently and intentionally, it’s important to review information about transfer credits, degree requirements, program planning and course selection before you embark on registration.”
+“To plan a Bachelor of Arts degree efficiently and intentionally, it’s important to review your transfer credits, degree requirements, program planning resources and course selection before you begin registration.”

 – Pattie Shang, Academic Advisor